smolquants/papr-review-2023-02/review/oracle-manipulation.md

 - This is due to both the liquidation price being *outside* of the `MIN_TICK` price supported by the Uniswap pool implementation and the paprMEME `_targetMarkRatioMax` internal constant being set well.
 Given current numbers, the attacker would need to wait for an instance when the `updateTarget()` function hasn't been called in $\Delta t > 44$ days
 - Still, the amount of capital required to force the Uniswap pool to the `MIN_TICK` is finite given the lack of full-range liquidity provision in the pool
-- As a backup in the extreme case where the cap can no longer protect paprMEME vaults from liquidation via manipulation, consider increasing the cost of attack to manipulate the underlying
+- As backup protection against the extreme case where the cap can no longer protect paprMEME vaults from liquidation via manipulation, consider increasing the cost of attack to manipulate the underlying
 PAPR/WETH pool by incentivizing liquidity provision across the full tick range

 ## Manipulating the Uniswap Pool to Trigger Liquidations